caramel and cashews

 Equipment

-• Stand Mixer with the paddle attachment or a hand mixer
+• Stand Mixer with the Paddle Attachment or a hand mixer

 Ingredients

-• ½ cup Unsalted Butter (1 stick) room temperature*
+• ½ cup Unsalted Butter (1 stick) room temperature* (4 ounces)

 • 4 oz Full Fat Cream Cheese half a block